CertifiedJimenez/Python-Resume-Parser/README.md

 `__init__(self, filename=None, text='', initialiseModel = True) -> None`: Initializes the class object with the input filename or text.
 It will raise an error if both inputs are missing.

+`get_role_titles(self) -> list`: This method gets the role titles that the resume contains.
+It will load a JSON file of job titles and will match the job titles in the input text.
+It will return a list of matched job titles.

 ```Python
 sample = ResumeParser('resume.pdf')
 sample.get_role_titles() # [Software Engineer, Project Manager]
 ```

-`get_role_titles(self) -> list`: This method gets the role titles that the resume contains.
-It will load a JSON file of job titles and will match the job titles in the input text.
-It will return a list of matched job titles.
+`get_role_history(self, skills = False) -> list`: This method will get the job history and the job descriptions in the resume.
+It will use the get_role_titles() method to find the job titles and then extract the job descriptions in between those job titles.
+It will return a list of dictionaries containing the `title`, `description`, `skills`, `start_date`, `end_date`, and `worked_period`.

 ```Python
 sample = ResumeParser('resume.pdf')